yogsototh/Scratch/multi/blog/programming-language-experience.md

 en: As I said, this is a good surprise.
 en: Javascript was chosen by chance as the script inside your navigator.
 en: Instead of the java inspired syntax, everything else is very good.
-en: In order to compensate the syntax, you can use CoffeScript.
+en: In order to compensate the syntax, you can use CoffeeScript.

 fr: ## Les langages fonctionnels
 en: ## Functional Languages